StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/hex.md

 ## Parameters

 `x`: the string or number to convert.
-The supported data types are BIGINT and VARCHAR.
+The supported data types are BIGINT, VARCHAR, and VARBINARY (v3.0 and later).

 ## Return value